SEI-SEA-1-25/Project_2_Requirements/README.md

 * **Have at _least_ 2 models** (more if they make sense) that represents the main functional idea for your app. _This doesn't include join tables or the user model which is needed for user auth._
     * Note: If your app idea doesn't really call for more models, let your instructors know and they can suggest ideas for other sufficiently difficult replacements for this requirement.
 * **Include sign up/log in functionality**, with hashed passwords & an authorization flow
-* **Incorporate at least one API.** Examples include Yelp, Tumblr, Facebook, and others on Mashape.
+* **Incorporate at least one API.** _a list of useful API resources can be found below, along with advice on choosing a good API for your project_.
 * **Have complete RESTful routes** for at least one of your resources with GET, POST, PUT, and DELETE
 * **Utilize the sequelize ORM to create a database table structure** and interact with your relationally-stored data
 * **Include a readme file** that explains how to use your app